borealbirds/WildTrax-dataHarmonization/README.md

 # WT-Integration
+**** The documentation is in progress.
+Feel free to add sections.

 This repo aimed to share scripts, lookup tables and templates needed to translate point counts data into WT upload format.
-The documentation is in progress.
-Feel free to add sections.
+The Directory folder of the working directory is presented below.
+Sub-folder "project" and "out" aren't shared because they are often too large.

 # Directory Structure
 <pre>